 The only thing I liked more than stories as a kid, was trying to change people’s behavior.
 When I was in fourth grade, I wrote a report on the dangers of smoking.
 I gave it to my dad to persuade him to quit.

 I thought it was because I didn’t know the science well enough.
 So, I went on to get a Master’s and a PhD in public health, reading and performing stories on the side.

 Why your fourth grade self shouldn't run your adult life

 In graduate school, I discovered that I had made a mistake.
-Scientists were incredible at describing what people did or did not do, not at persuading them to do things differently.
+Scientists were incredible at describing what people do, not at persuading them to do things differently.

 I started looking for the people who were persuasive.

 Professionally, I took jobs at nonprofits and eventually landed in tech startups.

 You could say my specific job was: to make numbers interesting and understandable to regular people.
 I earned millions of pageviews for my company, had my work featured on big name media sites like the LA Times and the Washington Post, and learned what it took to launch a product that makes money.

 The fine art of learning how to NOT be an asshole

 Personally, I looked for people that could help me change.
 Because after years of pursuing a career that didn't work out, I was frustrated and bitter.
 I blamed the people around me, but I suspected that I was also part of the problem.